iterative/dvc.org/static/docs/user-guide/dvcignore.md

 # dvcignore

-Mark which files and/or direcotries should be ignored when traversing repository.
+Mark which files and/or directories should be ignored when traversing repository.

 Sometimes you might want DVC to ignore files while traversing the project directory.
-For example, when working on project with many files in its data directory, you might encounter extended execution time for operations that are as simple as `dvc status`.
+For example, when working on a project with many files in its data directory, you might encounter extended execution time for operations that are as simple as `dvc status`.
 To prevent this, we are implementing `.dvcignore` files handling.
-When fully implemented, their implementation is intended to provide similar funcionality as `.gitignore` files provide for `git`.
+When fully implemented, their implementation is intended to provide similar functionality as `.gitignore` files provide for `git`.

 ## How does it work

 * You need to create `.dvcignore` file.
-* Populate it with patterns that you would like to ignore.
+* Populate it with [patterns](https://git-scm.com/docs/gitignore) that you would like to ignore.
 * Each line should contain only one pattern.
 * During execution of commands that traverse directories, DVC will ignore matching paths.
 * Not every operation supports `.dvcignore`.
 To see current limitations, read following paragraph.

 ## Current limitations

 During development, we noticed that there are few potential uses cases that might be tricky to handle (e.g. what to do when we are `dvc add`-ing directory containing `.dvcignore` file).
 Therefore, we decided to enable this feature gradually in different parts of the project.

-Currently .dvcignore files will be read and applied in any operation that collects stage files(e.g. `checkout`, `metrics`, `status`, `run`, `repro`), so it is advised to use it in case described in first paragraph, when amount of files in tree of repository directory causes performance issues.
+Currently `.dvcignore` files will be read and applied in any operation that collects stage files (e.g. `checkout`, `metrics`, `status`, `run`, `repro`), so it is advised to use it in cases described in the first paragraph, when amount of files in tree of repository directory causes performance issues.

 ## Syntax